 No visit to South Bank would be complete without a visit to Streets Beach, Australia’s only inner-city, human-made beach which boasts a glimmering lagoon, tropical plants and white sandy beaches with the view of the CBD high rises.
 It’s a great way to cool off and rest tired feet after walking around the museums.

-When exploring gets too much, a relaxing place to unwind is the Epicurious Garden.
+When exploring gets too much, a relaxing place to unwind is the Epicurious Garden Brisbane.
 Run by a team of volunteers, the gardens are full of lush plants, herbs and vegetables that instantly give you a feeling of calmness and peace.
 It’s a way of stepping out of the hustle and bustle of the city for a few minutes.

 A marvellous way to see the city, and to get a closer view of Story Bridge, is via a boat.

 You can pick up a short morning or afternoon cruise with River City Cruises from the jetty by the Wheel of Brisbane.
 If you feel like combining your sailing with a visit to Lone Pine Koala Sanctuary, Miramar offers a tour that takes in the attraction and brings you back afterwards.
-Or for something more memorable, Kookaburra provide a range of catered cruises on their restored paddle wheelers.
+Or for something more memorable, Kookaburra provide a range of catered short cruises from Brisbane on their restored paddle wheelers.

 Queensland Performing Arts Centre (QPAC)